-Betül is a scholar of the Ottoman Empire and has an interest in the social, economic, legal, and political transformations of majority Muslim societies in the age of modernity.
-Her courses contribute to the cross-disciplinary areas of Asian Studies, Women Gender and Sexuality Studies, History, and Religious Studies.
+I am a scholar of the Ottoman Empire with a focus on social, economic, legal, and political transformations of majority Muslim societies in the early modern and modern eras.
+My courses contribute to the cross-disciplinary areas of Asian Studies, Women Gender and Sexuality Studies, History, and Religious Studies.
 I use an integrated and comparative approach in my teaching, with an emphasis on cross-cultural encounters between the Muslim world, Europe and the Mediterranean.
-She has worked extensively in the Ottoman archives and taught Ottoman language at the University of Chicago and Georgetown University.
+I have worked extensively in the Ottoman archives and taught Ottoman language at the University of Chicago and Georgetown University.

 Born and raised in Izmir on the Aegean coast, I travel to Turkey regularly for research and family visits.
 I am very excited to return to India as a Fulbright Global Scholar for my current research project about the Ottoman princesses Durrushehvar and Niloufer who married the sons of Hyderabad's 7th Nizam in 1931.